 It is a very simple app (at first appearance), open it up and you have a list of the bird families found in Europe (these can be listed taxonomically or alphabetically through the settings), touching one of the family groups will list all the birds in that category for you to browse through, you are then able to select the bird you are looking.
 All nice and simple.

 What is there on the Collins Bird Guide for iPhone App

 Once you are looking at the birds, you will see a nice group of drawings (the images from the book) that can be zoomed into fully (ideal for identification) or you can look at distribution maps, bird atlas data (UK data via in app purchase of £1.99) video (assuming you have paid [vol 1 – £3.99, vol 2 – 5.99] for and downloaded them) or similar species comparisons.
 You will also find a call button (sorry can’t think what better to call it) by pressing this you can hear the bird call (assuming there is one in the system, not all birds have one).
 Below all this is the excellent text from the original book.
 Along with the option to add the bird to lists (life list is the standard but you can add new lists yourself).

 How well does it work

-An excellent app, intuitive, useful and nice to use, full of all you could want/need to identify the bird you have found, and right in your pocket (assuming you have the iPhone app)an European/UK birder with an iPhone/iPad should own this app!
-High praise indeed.
-My only gripe is having to pay extra for videos (2 sets) and the bird atlas (although as some money goes to organisers of the atlas - The BTO - so I'm not worried about that, I just think you could increase the full cost and have them already there).
+My only gripe is having to pay extra for videos (2 sets), and the bird atlas.
+Although as some money goes to organisers of the atlas, The BTO, I’m not worried about that.
+I just think you could increase the full cost and have them already there).